-- Attention- Definition, Types -Voluntary and Involuntary; Determinants of attention. - Perception Definition, perceptual organization and perceptual Constancies and illusions. - Memory Definition, types and nature of memory.
-Methods of memorizing and factors influencing memory.
-Forgetting types and causes.
-Ways of improving memory. - Interests and Aptitude Definition of the terms -factors affecting individual's interest and attitude; Assessment of interests and attitudes using inventories and scales.
+- Attention-Definition, Types -Voluntary and Involuntary; Determinants of attention. - Perception Definition, perceptual organization and perceptual constancies and illusions. - Memory Definition, types of memory.
+Factors influencing memory and ways of improving memory.
+Causes of forgetting. - Interests and Aptitude Definition of the terms and their importance in career decision